menandmice/micetro_docs/guides/user-manual/external_auth.rst

 2. Click the :guilabel:`Groups` tab.

 3. Select the group to which you want to configure AD and click the Edit button.
 If the desired group is not shown, you will need to add the group.
-See :ref:`groups`.
+See :ref:`acl-groups`.

 .. image:: ../../images/console_ad_groups_auth.png
   :width: 60%